littlethumb123/ML_fromScratch/ML_model_diagnosis/error_analysis.md

     - Ensure the training process is effective: e.g., train longer or with a better optimizer if the model simply hasn’t converged yet.
     - If feasible, obtain more informative data.
 Sometimes underfitting means the phenomenon is just hard to predict with available features – adding a new data modality (like adding imaging data to a model that currently only uses lab test results) can improve the fit.
 ### Data quality:
+1. Data imbalance:
+    - Use stratified sampling to ensure balanced representation of classes in training and test sets.
+    - Apply techniques like SMOTE (Synthetic Minority Over-sampling Technique) to generate synthetic samples for the minority class.
+    - Use cost-sensitive learning or class weights to penalize misclassifications of the minority class more heavily.
+    - Consider using ensemble methods like Random Forest or Gradient Boosting, which can handle imbalanced data better than single models.
+2. Noisy labels:
+    - Use robust loss functions that are less sensitive to label noise (e.g., Huber loss instead of MSE).
+    - Implement data cleaning techniques to identify and correct mislabeled instances.
+    - Use ensemble methods or model averaging to reduce the impact of noisy labels.
+    - Consider using semi-supervised learning or active learning to improve label quality by leveraging unlabeled data or querying for labels on uncertain instances.
 ### Flawed pipeline:
 1. Data leakage:
     - Ensure that the training and test data are properly separated and that no information from the test data is used during training.